-During 2021 and 2020, net realized gains (losses) on investments sold, reflecting the difference between the proceeds received and cost value of securities sold, were gains of \$100,170,844 and \$58,279,588, respectively.
-These amounts are included in the net appreciation in fair value of investments as reported on the Statements of Changes in Fiduciary Net Position.
+During the years ended December 31, 2022 and 2021, net realized gains (losses) on investments sold, reflecting the difference between the proceeds received and cost value of securities sold, were gains of \$15,081,527 and \$100,170,844, respectively.
+These amounts are included in the net appreciation (depreciation) in fair value of investments as reported on the Statements of Changes in Fiduciary Net Position.
 The calculation of realized gains and losses is independent of the calculation of net appreciation in the fair value of the Plan's investments.
-Investments purchased in a previous year and sold in the current year results in their realized gains and losses being reported in the current and their net appreciation in Plan assets being reported in both the current and the previous year(s).
+Investments purchased in a previous year and sold in the current year results in their realized gains and losses being reported in the current year and their net appreciation in Plan assets being reported in both the current and the previous year(s).